rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 				</span>
 	    		</span>
 		</font>
-		<a target="_blank" href="https://www.fct.unl.pt/en/education/course/integrated-master-computer-science/" title="MSc. in Computer Science and Engineering at Faculty of Science and Technology of New University of Lisbon (Caparica/Almada Campus, FCT NOVA - FCT/UNL), between 2013 and 2018"><b>Master</b> (2nd cycle of Integrated Master - BSc. and MSc.
-(3+2 years) Bologna Degree) in <b>Computer Science and Engineering</b> at
+		<a target="_blank" href="https://www.fct.unl.pt/en/education/course/integrated-master-computer-science/" title="MSc. in Computer Science and Engineering at Faculty of Science and Technology of New University of Lisbon (Caparica/Almada Campus, FCT NOVA - FCT/UNL), between 2013 and 2018"><b>Master (2nd Cycle of Integrated Master - BSc. and MSc.
+(3+2 years) Bologna Degree)</b> in <b>Computer Science and Engineering</b> at
 		<br>
 		<b>Faculty of Science and Technology of New University of Lisbon</b> (<b>Caparica/Almada Campus, FCT NOVA - FCT/UNL</b>)</a>,
 		<br>